Autumn Entertainment Food Gods and Goddesses Lifestyle Sabbat Cooking Seasons & Sabbats

 Supper At The Crossroads

 Picture this.
-It’s the Dark Moon.
+It’s the New Moon.
 The night is quiet, dark and warm.
 You’re carrying a lantern, a basket of offerings, a bottle of wine and a steaming hot loaf of garlic bread.
 Your friends, also your coven-mates, are meeting at the crossroads deep in the woods behind the old town cemetery.
 Tonight is the night to celebrate your matron goddess Hecate.
 You round the corner and see other bouncing lantern lights glowing in the darkness ahead.

 As you walk closer, a long wooden table with benches is illuminated with candlelight.
 There’s laughter and anticipation in the air.
 You take a seat beside your best friend and surrounded by your coven.
 As you raise a toast in Hecate’s name, a dog howls in the distance.
 This is Hecate affirming her presence.
 You all feast on Hecate’s supper and enjoy one another’s company in the wild wood.
 Wine, homemade bread, fish, and fruit is shared among you.
 After the feast is over, the remnants are given as an offering and left at the crossroads.
 You don’t look back.